MoemenSuper/The-Other-Alex/README.md

 ### Chat, sign memory, and LLM controls

-The sign system can use in-game chat and approved voice transcripts.
-It does not claim real-world private knowledge: its available context is Minecraft gameplay, chat, voice chat, configuration, and mod state.
+The sign system uses in-game chat and approved voice transcripts.
+It only uses Minecraft gameplay, chat, voice chat, configuration, and mod state.

 - `/alexllm status` — reports whether the sign LLM is ready and prints diagnostics.
 - `/alexllm setkey <key>` / `clear` — sets/clears the temporary runtime LLM key.
 Keep the key out of recordings and server logs.